ryanbruzan/Email-Compiler/README.md

  ## Creating/Editing Emails

  Simply make a copy of the `/emails/sample-email` directory and place it in `/emails`.
 From there you may edit the `markup.php` and `style.css` documents to fit your needs.
+When you're done editing your email, open this repo in a web browser (or navigate to `/index.php`) and choose your email from the list.
+It will be compiled into one file at `/emails/[your email]/final.html` and displayed in the browser for preview.